Our Impact

 Other Clothing Donation Initiatives

-In addition to our pop-up donation events, we work to get clothing into the hands of those in need in several other ways.
-We’ve partnered with a number of local organizations to distribute our clothing collection via clothing blessing bags, collaborations with other clothing closets, and by supporting seasonal clothing drives.
-To date, we collected and distributed over 6,500 articles of clothing (worth over $46,000) to community partners that include The Good Shepherd Shop Clothing Closet, Communities in School’s School Resource Room, and West End Ministries.
-We’ve also partnered with organizations like the Junior League of High Point and the Rotary Club of High Point to provide clothing to Western North Carolina to aid victims of Hurricane Helene, as well as worked with Mantle Realty’s annual Prom Project and A Cleaner World’s Give A Kid A Coat Campaign.
+Additionally, we’ve partnered with a number of local organizations to distribute our clothing collection via collaborations with other clothing closets and by supporting seasonal clothing drives.
+To date, we collected and distributed over 10,000 articles of clothing (worth over $160,000) to community partners that include The Good Shepherd Shop Clothing Closet, Communities in School’s School Resource Room, and Northwood Community Assembly.
+We’ve also partnered with organizations like the Junior League of High Point and the Rotary Club of High Point to provide clothing to Western North Carolina to aid victims of Hurricane Helene, as well as worked with Mantle Realty’s annual Prom Project and A Cleaner World’s Give-a-Kid-a-Coat Campaign.

 Filling School Clothing Pantries

-A secondary goal of Working Wardrobe’s charitable efforts is to provide clothes to local youth.
-To accomplish this goal, we will collect attire from both individual and corporate donors.
-Once clean, mended, and sorted, Working Wardrobe volunteers will donate the collected clothes to the clothing pantries of Title 1 schools in High Point.
-In order to assist the ongoing efforts to clothe children in the Greater High Point community, we will focus on schools that are not already being supported by organizations such as Communities in Schools.
 Research shows that more than 20 million children in the United States are currently growing up without basic essentials like clothing, shoes, diapers, and school supplies.
 Further, two in every five American children are unable to adequately dress themselves each day, and “lack of clothing” accounts for three of the top ten reasons students miss school.
 Thus, we are passionate about supporting youth by supplementing established clothing pantries at the schools in and around High Point.

 Educational Workshops